arnoan/eu-dash/README.md

 3) To host **a monthly physical meetup** with fluid structure where we get to know each other in person, work on interesting data sets together, discuss our dreams and struggles and help each other out.

 Most importantly this is a *community driven* initiative by people who care about data science and wish to build a cross-institutional community together.
-So please do feel warmly invited to bring in your ideas, feedback and dreams and get involved in any way you see fit.
+So please do feel warmly invited to bring in your ideas, feedback and dreams and feel encouraged to get involved in any way you see fit.